Imjin War: War atrocities

-Japanese troops engaged in crimes against civilians in battles and often killed indiscriminately.
+In the second invasion, Hideyoshi's orders were:

+Mow down everyone universally, without discriminating between young and old, men and women, clergy and the laity—high ranking soldiers on the battlefield, that goes without saying, but also the hill folk, down to the poorest and meanest—and send the heads to Japan.

 Scorched earth policies were often employed: over 60% of farmland was destroyed and burned, and farm animals were slaughtered to prevent their use by Joseon or Ming forces.
 Outside of the main battles, raids to acquire food and supplies from civilians were common.
 Captured prisoners were often mistreated or worked to near-death by starvation and neglect.
-In following their battlefield practice at the time, the Japanese also collected the ears and noses of dead soldiers as proof of their exploits on the battlefield and as a record of casualty counts.
+The Japanese collected the ears and noses of dead soldiers as proof of their exploits on the battlefield and as a record of casualty counts.
 The high casualty rate of the Joseon and Ming forces, and the large number of ears collected during the campaign was enough to build a large mound near Toyotomi Hideyoshi's Great Buddha, called the Mimizuka ("Mound of Ears").

 Korean armies were also known to forcefully acquire food and supplies from civilians, both on an individual and organized level.
 Korean bandits and highwaymen also took advantage of the chaos during the war to form raiding parties and rob other Koreans.

-According to British historian who specializes in Japanese military history, Stephen Turnbull, the Ming forces arriving in support of Joseon were often no better than the Japanese in the amount of destruction they caused and the degree of the crimes they committed.
+According to Stephen Turnbull, the Ming forces were often no better than the Japanese in the amount of destruction they caused and the degree of the crimes they committed.
 After the immediate Japanese military threat was neutralized, Turnbull states that the Joseon desire for the Ming armies to quickly withdraw from Korean territory was a contributing factor to the pace of the eventual peace resolution.

 Rape was common during the war, and Korean women were indiscriminately assaulted and brutalized by Japanese, Chinese and Korean soldiers throughout the conflict.
-Records from the war indicate that Japanese soldiers "frequently decapitated all the young men of a locale and carried off all the attractive women—along with the goods they had stolen—on the backs of horses and oxen" and descriptions claim that the key priorities of Japanese soldiers during the conflict were "granaries, understanding local geography, and beautiful women."
-Meanwhile, Joseon soldiers, such as those led by Kim Myŏn, captured not only Japanese soldiers but also many Korean women who had "been taken prisoner by the enemy.
-[The women] begged for their lives, only to be burned to death by the Choso˘n guerrillas along with the Japanese."
+Records from the war indicate that Japanese soldiers "frequently decapitated all the young men of a locale and carried off all the attractive women—along with the goods they had stolen—on the backs of horses and oxen" and descriptions claim that the priorities of Japanese soldiers during the conflict were "granaries, understanding local geography, and beautiful women."
+Meanwhile, Joseon soldiers, such as those led by Kim Myŏn, captured not only Japanese soldiers but also many Korean women who had "been taken prisoner by the enemy."
 Records also indicate that Ming Chinese and Joseon Korean forces committed rape against the civilian populace during the conflict.